mappingpiracy/mpmap/docs/usage.md

 ###a.
 Filter Incidents

 To filter the incidents, use the Incident Filters pane on the left of the screen.
-Scroll down to view all of the possible filters.
+Scroll down to view all of the possible filters. **Click *Apply Filters* to apply the filters you've selected.**

 <img src="./img/usage-002.png" height="360px" width="auto">